 Overview.
 Our proprietary ex vivo platform for the discovery of novel, high-affinity monoclonal antibodies, which was in-licensed from the University of Washington and then further developed by our scientists, utilizes a chicken B-cell lymphoma cell line and has demonstrated potential for the generation of diverse antibodies that can be readily engineered.
 This platform offers several advantages over other antibody platforms.
 The ex vivo immunizations of our proprietary cell line are significantly more rapid than whole animal immunizations and conventional hybridoma technology.
-By avoiding immunization of mice or other antibodies against difficult targets, such as highly homologous proteins, enzymes, and receptors with short extracellular domains.
+By avoiding immunization of mice or other animals, we believe the antibodies we generate from this platform are not limited by immunological tolerance.
+As a result, our platform is capable of producing novel antibodies against difficult targets, such as highly homologous proteins, enzymes, and receptors with short extracellular domains.
 Chicken antibodies also have unique features that enable binding capabilities distinct from mammalian antibodies.
 We have generated antibodies to several clinically significant targets, and our platform continues to add antibodies against additional important targets to our pipeline.